vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1d-llm-performance.md

 * **Model size / number of parameters:** Usually listed in the “Model Details” or “Model Information” section.
 This gives a rough sense of the model’s scale (e.g., 7B, 13B, 70B parameters).
 * **Hardware requirements:** Sometimes explicitly listed under sections like “Requirements” or “Inference Performance” — this may mention VRAM needs or recommended GPU types.
 * **Quantization support:** Some cards specify if the model supports 4-bit or 8-bit quantization, which helps reduce VRAM usage.
-* **Context length:** Longer context windows require more memory, so this is important when estimating VRAM needs.
+* **Max Context length:** Longer context windows require more memory, and different models can handle different sizes of context windows, so this is important when estimating VRAM needs.

-If these details aren’t directly stated, you can roughly estimate memory requirements based on model size: multiply the number of parameters by **4 bytes** (for FP32) or **2 bytes** (for FP16/half precision) to get a ballpark figure for VRAM needed to load the model’s weights.
+If these details aren’t directly stated, you can roughly estimate memory requirements based on model size as mentioned earlier: multiply the number of parameters by **4 bytes** (for FP32) or **2 bytes** (for FP16/half precision) to get a ballpark figure for VRAM needed to load the model’s weights.
 Don’t forget — you’ll also need extra VRAM for activation buffers or KV caches during inference.

 By checking these details on Hugging Face and using the rough guidelines above, you can estimate the hardware needed to run a model smoothly.